-Image: Laura Towne classroom among the live oaks
+Image: Laura Towne class among the live oaks

 St. Helena Island, South Carolina

 The Port Royal Experiment, begun in 1862, was the first large-scale government effort to help the newly freed slaves, who promptly demonstrated their ability to work the land efficiently and live independently of white control.
 They assigned themselves daily tasks, and by selling their surplus crops, they acquired small amounts of property.

 Laura Matilda Towne was born May 3, 1825 into a wealthy family in Pittsburgh, Pennsylvania.
 She graduated from the Women's Medical College of Pennsylvania in Philadelphia, where she was educated as a homeopathic physician.
 Homeopathy is a form of alternative medicine which seeks to stimulate the body's ability to heal itself by giving very small doses of highly diluted substances.
 Homeopathic remedies are derived from natural substances that come from plants and minerals, including red onion, arnica (mountain herb) and stinging nettle plant.

 In 1861, shortly after the Civil War began, Union forces captured Port Royal and several of the Sea Islands off the coast of South Carolina.
 Faced with defeat, the entire white population on St. Helena Island fled, leaving behind ten thousand slaves.

 In 1862, at the age of 37, Laura Towne left her Philadelphia home and answered the call for volunteers for the Port Royal Experiment.
 The leaders of this experiment were primarily philanthropists, abolitionists and missionaries from Pennsylvania.